jittagornp/index-search-javascript/README.md

 ```
 - <i>postfixFieldNameHighlight</i> (optional) : postfix of highlight field name which you make an index.
 such as you need make index on field 'name',
-when you search you will see field 'nameHighligh' (by default) which is html highlight of 'name'
+when you search you will see field 'nameHighligh' (by default) which is html highlight of 'name'.

 - <i>percentSuggest</i> (optional) : default is 60 percent, for tell IndexSearch when you search not found,
 IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest.